10Macit/HealthMetricsKit/README.md

-# HealthMetricKits
+# HealthMetricsKit

 A comprehensive Swift package for accessing HealthKit data with a clean architecture demo application.

 ## 📋 Overview

-HealthMetricKits provides a robust, protocol-oriented solution for querying key health metrics from HealthKit.
+HealthMetricsKit provides a robust, protocol-oriented solution for querying key health metrics from HealthKit.
 The package includes both live HealthKit integration and mock data providers, making it perfect for development, testing, and production use.

 ### Key Features